 When working in a classic folder, a process represents the association between a package and an environment.
 Each time a package is linked to an environment, it becomes available for all the Robot machines that belong to that environment.

-The Processes page enables you to deploy an uploaded package to Robot environments, manage previously created associations and keep all your processes up to date with the most recent package versions, and directly start a job using the desired process.
-This helps you distribute packages on the Robot machines and execute processes faster from the Jobs page.
+The Processes page enables you to deploy an uploaded package as a new process, manage previously created processes, and keep all your processes up to date with the most recent package versions, and directly start a job using the desired process.
+This helps you distribute packages across all users and robots in your organization and execute processes faster from the Jobs page.